bacalhau-project/andaime/README.md

 # Andaime
 _A CLI tool for generating an MVP for running a private Bacalhau cluster._

-Andaime (Poruguese for "scaffolding", pronounced An-Dye-Me) is a command-line tool for managing AWS resources for the Bacalhau project.
+Andaime (Poruguese for "scaffolding", pronounced An-Dye-Me) is a command-line tool for managing AWS resources that can run a Bacalhau Network.
 It allows you to create, list, and destroy AWS infrastructure components, including VPCs, subnets, internet gateways, route tables, security groups, and EC2 instances.

 ## Prerequisites